kubrickfr/avsc-wiki/Benchmarks.md

 # Benchmarks

 Percentages are relative to the fastest throughput for the schema.
+All benchmarks were run on a MacBook Air with an 1.7GHz processor.

 ## Decoding